Malaysian Indian Congress

+The Malaysian Indian Congress (abbrev: MIC; Kongres India Se-Malaysia), formerly known as Malayan Indian Congress, is a Malaysian political party.

-The MIC was established in August 1946 to advocate for Indian independence from British colonial rule.
-After India gained its independence, MIC turned its focus to the struggle for the independence of Malaya (now Malaysia), which was achieved in 1957.
-It positioned itself to represent the Indian community in Malaya in the post-World War II development of the country.
-The MIC, the United Malays National Organisation and the Malaysian Chinese Association formed the National Alliance in 1954.
-The National Alliance incorporated additional parties and became the Barisan Nasional in 1973.
+Founded in 1946 to advocate for Indian independence from British colonial rule, it turned its focus to the struggle for independence of Malaya (now Malaysia).
+It positioned itself to represent the Indian community in Malaya and was a founding member of the Alliance along with the United Malays National Organisation and Malaysian Chinese Association, which later became Barisan Nasional.

-The MIC was once the largest party representing the Indian community, but has performed poorly in elections since 2008, losing out to Pakatan Harapan, which also represents majority of the Indian community.
+Previously seen as the political representative of Malaysian Indians, it has become increasingly marginalised electorally since 2008.

 History

 John Thivy and Indian nationalism

 John Thivy, the founder of the MIC, met Mahatma Gandhi at London while studying law.
 He was inspired by Gandhi's ideology and Nehru's vision and became determined to fight for Indian independence.
 He became actively involved in the Indian nationalist movement and returned to Malaya.
 He founded the Malaya Indian Congress (renamed Malaysian Indian Congress after the formation of the Federation of Malaysia in 1963) in August 1946, and was party president until 1947.
 The word 'Congress' in the party's name refers to the Indian National Congress, the party Mahatma Gandhi led to fight for Indian independence.